-Finite Impulse Response, is a DSP filter that requires more computation time on the DSP and more memory.
-The DSP chip therefore needs to be more powerful. miniDSP products that support FIR filtering are the OpenDRC Series, the miniSHARC kit and the 2x4 HD.
-It has this advantages compared to the IIR filter: It can implement linear-phase filtering.
+Finite Impulse Response is a DSP filter that requires more computation time on the DSP and more memory.
+The DSP chip, therefore needs to be more powerful. miniDSP products that support FIR filtering are the OpenDRC Series, the miniSHARC kit and the 2x4 HD.
+It has these advantages compared to the IIR filter: It can implement linear-phase filtering.
 This means that the filter has no phase shift across the frequency band.
 Alternately, the phase can be corrected independently of the amplitude.
-It can be used to correct frequency-response errors in a loudspeaker to a finer degree of precision than using IIRs.
+It can be used to correct frequency-response errors in a loudspeaker to a finer degree of precision than using IIRs.,

 You can refer to our application note dedicated to FIR vs IIR.